egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

           clusterPoolIPv4MaskSize: "24"
           clusterPoolIPv4PodCIDRList:
             - {{ (getResource "CiliumConfig").data.clusterPoolIPv4PodCIDRList }}
       nodePort:
         enabled: true
       debug:
         enabled: true
 ```

-The `ClusterProfile` will get deployed to the managed clusters with the label set to `cilium:zone01`.
+The `ClusterProfile` will get deployed to the **managed** clusters with the label set to `cilium:zone01`.
 Once a cluster is found, we instruct Sveltos to use the `templateResourceRefs` capability and use the details found in the `ConfgiMap` with the name set to `cilium-config-{{ .Cluster.metadata.name }}`.
-This will match the `cilium-config-mesh01` and `cilium-config-mesh02` ConfigMaps.
+This will match the `cilium-config-mesh01` and `cilium-config-mesh02` ConfigMap.
 Then, we instruct Sveltos to install the Cilium Helm chart v1.15.6.

 For the Cilium Helm chart instantiation, we go through the `ConfigMap` and populate the `values` based on the `key` definition.

 :::tip
-We deploy a Cilium cluster mesh with a common TLS certificate and a `NodePort` service.
+We deploy a Cilium cluster mesh with a `common TLS` certificate and a `NodePort` service.
 For the production environment, it is recommended to deploy a `LoadBalancer` setup.
 The above template can be used by updating the `clustermesh.service.type=LoadBalancer` and setting the standard service `Port`.
 :::

 ### Deploy ClusterProfile Management Cluster